-White House says Biden has confidence in Milley after book reveals top general, fearing Trump, conferred with China to avert war
+Biden says he has ‘great confidence’ in Milley after book reveals top general, fearing Trump, conferred with China to avert war

 The defense of Milley’s conduct came a day after former president Donald Trump, speaking on the conservative television network Newsmax, labeled the chairman’s reported actions “treason” and said, “I did not ever think of attacking China.”

 According to the book, one of Milley’s calls took place on Oct.
-30, 2020, four days before the election that unseated Trump, and the other on Jan.
-8, 2021, two days after the Capitol siege carried out by Trump supporters in a quest to overturn the vote.
+30, four days before the election that unseated Trump, and the other on Jan.
+8, two days after the U.S. Capitol siege carried out by Trump supporters in a quest to overturn the vote.

 The first call was prompted by Milley’s review of intelligence suggesting the Chinese believed the United States was preparing to attack.
 That belief, the authors write, was based on tensions over military exercises in the South China Sea, and deepened by Trump’s belligerent rhetoric toward China.